nuncard/tfadm-resources/aws/.tfadm/resources/vpc-cidr-association.md

 - **`AssociationId`**

-  The association ID for an IPv4 CIDR block associated with the VPC with which you want to sync.
+  The association ID for an IPv4 CIDR block associated with the VPC you want to sync with.

 ## Methods